 Classroom hint: Teach your students to do the same.
 At the end of the day, have them name three great things they did during that school day or something they are grateful for.

-Go forth, be positive, and try out these fabulous strategies to a positive teacher's attitude and “good vibes only.”
-You and your students can excel with a positive outlook.
+Go forth, be positive, and try out these fabulous strategies so you and your students can excel with a positive outlook.